Galactus54/obelisk1/README.md

 Since obelisk runs on poetry, it requires a `poetry run` command with command line arguments.
 For an example usage for conversion:

-`poetry run python -m obelisk -c -i='examples/input/p5Sample_MHDRS.tsv' -d='examples/output'`
+`poetry run python -m obelisk -c -i 'examples/input/p5Sample_MHDRS.tsv' -d 'examples/output/test'`

 If relative filepaths are not working on your system, try absolute filepaths.